vadimv/server-components/README.md

      appView.apply(new UserState("Username"));
 ```

-A stateful component has its own state snapshot, an object of an immutable class or a record, which is managed by the framework.
+A stateful component has its associated current state snapshot, an object of an immutable class or a record , which is managed by the framework.

 A state is set:
 - on a component's initialization during its first render
-- on an update as a result of an event
+- on an update as a result of an event, triggered by browser events or asynchronous events, e.g. timers

-A component state update is initiated by invoking of one of a component view's parameter's ``StateUpdate`` interface methods, e.g. ``setState()``.
+A component state update is initiated by invoking of a ``ComponentView<S>`` parameter's ``StateUpdate`` interface methods, e.g. ``setState(newState)``.
-State transitions are can be triggered by browser events or asynchronous events, e.g. timers.

 ### How to use components